sanchit-mendiratta/learn-js/README.md

 # LearnJS

-Here is a list of concepts I feel are important to learn in Javascript.
+Here is a list of concepts that I feel are important to learn in Javascript.
-Most of these concepts are required to be known by developers working on large projects.
+Most of these concepts should be known to developers working on large projects.

 - Debouncing & Throttling
 - Object comparison